john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## What is a Schema?
 A **schema** is used to define the shape (i.e. layers of properties) of documents within a collection in MongoDB.
 In other words, a schema is a template that you can plug data into and save in a collection inside your database.
 For instance, in MongoDB Compass for each database you will see "collections".
 A "document" in a MongoDB "collection" is an individual instance of each schema with unique values in the standard properties.
+If you want to see how schemas integrate into the larger mongoose app, check out [Mongoose Configuration and Data Modeling Study](https://github.com/john-azzaro/Study-Mongoose-Configuration-and-Data-Modeling "Mongoose Configuration and Data Modeling Study").

 <br>